neurosnap/react-cofx/README.md

 );
 ```

 Want to refetch data?
-Each connected component has access to a prop, `refetch`
+Like `mapDispatchToProps` in redux, we have `mapRefetchToProps`
 which will bust the cache and call the request again.

 ```js